-I grew up in the agricultural Midwest and graduated from Central Missouri University the home of Dale Carnegie the author of How to Win Friends and Influence People.
-In 2001, I won a State Championship in Parliamentary Debate, and won the World Universities Debate Championship in 2002 with a team of 8 in Glasgow, Scotland.
+I grew up in the agricultural Midwest and graduated from Central Missouri University earning a BA in Speech Communications.
+In 2001, I was awarded the Missouri State Championship in Parliamentary Debate, followed by the World Universities Debate Championship in 2002 with a team of eightin Glasgow, Scotland.

 After graduating, I headed west for law school at the University of San Diego.
 Civil procedure professor Roy Brooks, senior editor at the Yale Law Journal, heavily influenced my approach to civil advocacy.
 During law school, I was a research assistant to ethics scholar Fred Zacharias who instilled in me the vital importance of ethics to a community.